-HOW TO APPLY
+HOW TO APPLY Start a great career at Chief Counsel.

-Application packages are accepted throughout the year for honors positions, internships and externships.
-Complete application packages are composed of a resume, a photocopy of your official law school transcript, an 8-10 page writing sample, a completed Form 6524, "Office of Chief Counsel Application" and a completed Form OF-306, "Declaration for Federal Employment."
-You may request to have copies of Forms 6524 and OF-306 sent to you by emailing applications@irscounsel.treas.gov or calling (202) 622-4550.
+Application packages are accepted throughout the year for Honors positions, internships, and externships.
+Complete application packages are composed of a resume, a law school transcript, an 8 to 10 page writing sample, a completed Office of Chief Counsel Application (Form 6524), and a completed Declaration for Federal Employment (Form OF-306).
+Forms 6524 and OF-306 can be downloaded from our website at http://jobs.irs.gov/student/office-chief-counsel.html.
 Please note that all appointments are subject to a favorable completion of a security and character investigation as well as a tax review.

-Application packages can be faxed to: (202) 927-6975.

-Or mail applications to:

-Office of Chief Counsel, IRS 950 L'Enfant Plaza, SW, Suite 5000 Attention: Attorney Recruitment Washington, DC 20024-4740

-The Office of Chief Counsel, IRS provides reasonable accommodations to applicants with disabilities.
+Application packages can be emailed to: attyapplications@irscounsel.treas.gov Or faxed to: (202) 927-6975 Or mail applications to: Office of Chief Counsel, IRS Attention: Attorney Recruitment & Retention CC:FM:HR:ARRP 1111 Constitution Ave, NW Room 4219 Washington, DC 20224 The Office of Chief Counsel, IRS provides reasonable accommodations to applicants with disabilities.
 If you need a reasonable accommodation for any part of the application and/or hiring process, please contact Attorney Recruitment at (202) 622-4550.
-Decisions on granting accommodations will be made on a case-by-case basis.

-Larry Langdon
+Decisions on granting accommodations will be made on a case-by-case basis Employment Programs & Policies The Office of Chief Counsel, IRS is an equal opportunity employer.
+Selection for positions will be based solely on merit without regard to race, color, religion, age, gender, national origin, political affiliation, disability, sexual orientation, marital or family status, or other differences.

-Larry Langdon is one of the leading tax attorneys in the country with a specialty in tax controversy and planning.
+Larry Langdon Larry Langdon is one of the leading tax attorneys in the country with a specialty in tax controversy and planning.
 He started his career at Chief Counsel after graduating from Ohio State University College of Law in 1961.

-In the late 1960s, he joined Ford Motor Company as a Senior Tax Attorney.
-He then worked for Vetco as Director of Taxes and Corporate Secretary and for Hewlett-Packard as Vice President, General Transition Manager, and Vice President, Tax Licensing and Customs.
-In 1999, he returned to federal service as the past Commissioner of the IRS Large- & Mid-Size Business Division.
-In 2003, he returned to private practice, as a partner with Mayer, Brown, Rowe & Maw LLP in Palo Alto.
+In the late 1960s, he joined Ford Motor Company as a senior tax attorney.
+He then worked for Vetco as director of taxes and corporate secretary and for Hewlett-Packard as Vice President, General Transition Manager, and Vice President, Tax Licensing and Customs.
+In 1999, he returned to federal service as the first Commissioner of the IRS Large & Mid-Size Business Division.
+In 2003, he returned to private practice, as a partner with Mayer Brown LLP in Palo Alto.